Where to purchase or find a face mask in Hawaii

 Island Slipper

 Island Slipper is selling 100% cotton printed fabric masks modeled after a surgical face mask with elastic ear loops.
 The inner lining is made of muslin.
 Free shipping within the U.S.; all sales are final.
-Temporarily sold out.
-Only one print at a time is being produced.
-Check daily at noon weekdays.
-Often sold out within 20 minutes.
+Check daily at noon weekdays to see what prints are available.
+Purchases are available until sold out.
 Visit islandslipper.com.

-Jams World face masks with disposable filter inserts sell for $15.99 each at jamsworld.com.
+Jams World face masks made of 100% spun crushed rayon with disposable filter inserts in colorful Aloha prints sell for $15.99 each in small, medium and large at jamsworld.com.
 Jams is also donating the masks to local hospitals.

 Jana Lam is selling Aloha print face masks in various colors made to order for $24 each.
 Sold out for the moment.
 All profits go to donating masks.
 Allow 1-2 weeks delivery time.
 Pre-orders are being taken at janalam.com.
+While the website may say sold out, more are in the production line.
+Follow @janalam on Instagram for updates.
 Online instructions for those who want to sew their own at janalam.com/blog.

 The fashion designer offers red crane and flora face mask #KZmask for $13 each.
 All sales final.
 For every one purchased, two will be donated to support local health care workers.
 Visit squareup.com/store/shopKiniZamora.

-Note: Editor’s Note: Bookmark this story as it will be updated regularly.
-Offering fabric face masks and want to be on this list?
-Email nwu@staradvertiser.com for consideration.
-To find a specific listing, search for keywords by hitting “command f” on a Mac computer, or “control f” on a Microsoft computer.